ASR: Attention-alike Structural Re-parameterization: Different numbers of ASR inserted at the same position

 \section{Different numbers of ASR inserted at the same position}

 In this section, we provide additional experimental results on the impact of inserting different numbers of ASR at the same position in ResNet164 and ViT.
-Specifically, we evaluate the performance of ResNet164 and ViT models with 1, 2, 3, and 4 ASR modules inserted at the positions shown in Fig.~\ref{fig:resnet} and Fig.~\ref{fig:vit}, respectively.
+Specifically, we evaluate the performance of ResNet164 with 1, 2, 3, and 4 ASR modules inserted at the positions shown in Fig.~\ref{fig:resnet}.
 We report the top-1 and top-5 accuracy on the CIFAR100 validation set.

 As shown in Table~\ref{tab:time}, for ResNet164, the performance generally improves as the number of ASR modules increases when $\delta < 3$.
 These results suggest that inserting multiple ASR modules at the same position in ResNet164 may further enhance the performance.
-For ViT, as shown in Table~\ref{tab:time}, we observe a different trend where the performance decrease with an increasing number of ASR modules.
-These results suggest that although ASR can benefit ViT models, multiple ASR modules can not further improve their performance.
-Overall, the results demonstrate the effectiveness of ASR and suggest that inserting multiple ASR modules at the same position can potentially lead to even better performance.